DETAILED ACTION

 receiving from the corresponding merchant, a notification indicating that the immediate offer was redeemed; and

-transmitting the updated offer list to a provider computing system.
+transmitting the updated offer list to the user device.

-The limitations as detailed above, as drafted, falls within the “Certain Method of Organizing Human Activity” grouping of abstract ideas namely advertising, marketing or sales activities and behaviors.
+The limitations as detailed above, as drafted, falls within the “Certain Method of Organizing Human Activity” grouping of abstract ideas namely commercial or legal interactions because they recite advertising, marketing and sales activities or behaviors.
 Accordingly, the claim recites an abstract idea (i.e. “PEG” Revised Step 2A Prong One=Yes).

-The following limitations, if removed from the abstract idea and considered additional elements, merely perform generic computer function of processing, communicating (e.g., transmitting and receiving), and displaying:
+The following limitations, if removed from the abstract idea and considered additional elements, merely perform generic computer function of processing, storing, communicating (e.g., transmitting and receiving), and displaying data and, as such, are insignificant extra-solution activities (see MPEP 2016.05(d)(II) and MPEP 2106.05(g)):

 storing information on redemption of offers in an accounts database (storing data);

-providing a graphical user interface comprising the offer list to a user device of a user for display in a browser application executing on the user device (transmitting data);
+providing a graphical user interface comprising the offer list to a client device of a user for display in a browser application executing on the user device (transmitting data);

-receiving via the graphical user interface displayed at the user device, an adjustment to a priority of each offer in the offer list responsive to input at the user device, the adjustment indicating an adjusted position of each offer in the offer list (receiving data);
+receiving via the user device, an adjustment to a position of each offer in the offer list responsive to an input received at the user device indicating a movement of at least one offer to a different position in the offer list displayed on the user device, wherein the movement of the at least one offer results in the adjustment to the position of each offer in the offer list (receiving data);

 transmitting the immediate offer for display (transmitting data);